 Many people think tawakkul means doing nothing and waiting for Allah to fix things.
-This is not tawakkul — this is laziness dressed in religious language.
+This is not tawakkul โ this is laziness dressed in religious language.

-The Prophet ﷺ was asked about a man who wanted to leave his camel untied and "trust in Allah."
-He said: "Tie your camel first, then put your trust in Allah." — (Tirmidhi)
+The Prophet ๏ทบ was asked about a man who wanted to leave his camel untied and "trust in Allah."
+He said: "Tie your camel first, then put your trust in Allah." โ (Tirmidhi)

 Tawakkul comes AFTER you have done everything in your power.
 You study hard for the exam, then trust Allah with the result.
 You apply for the job, then trust Allah with the outcome.
 You take the medicine, then trust Allah with the healing.
+Tawakkul in Islam is never the first step โ it is the step you take after the last human effort has been made.

 What Real Tawakkul Looks Like

-Allah says: "And whoever relies upon Allah — then He is sufficient for him.
+Allah says: "And whoever relies upon Allah โ then He is sufficient for him.
 Indeed, Allah will accomplish His purpose.
-Allah has already set for everything a decreed extent." — (Surah At-Talaq 65:3)
+Allah has already set for everything a decreed extent." โ (Surah At-Talaq 65:3)

 Real tawakkul means: